Recovery from a right hemisphere stroke involves treatment to stop the stroke along with rehabilitation to restore the side effects that may occur.

 - Cognitive Therapy.
 A speech-language pathologist can be a great asset during recovery from a right side stroke.
 SLPs are trained in helping you recover speech and cognitive function, like object recognition, which can help with conditions like prosopagnosia.
 Two SLPs came together to create the CT Speech and Cognitive Therapy App to provide speech and cognitive therapy conveniently from your phone or tablet.

 - Attention Training.
-When hemineglect is involve, patients can turn their head to the left side to bring awareness into their affected side’s environment.
+When hemineglect is involved, patients can turn their head to the left side to bring awareness into their affected side’s environment.
 Although this is a compensation technique, it helps train the brain to pay attention to the left side.

 - Vision restoration therapy.
 Vision problems after stroke should be treated with the help of a team of specialists.
 Sometimes corrective eyewear from an optometrist can help.
 Other times participating in vision restoration therapy may help.
 Because vision is essential for driving and carrying out daily tasks, it’s important to seek professional help.